 A TV on in the corner of one of these rooms, the boss’s office, showed the Secretary of the Treasury getting out of his limo, outside No 10.
 The scene was a complete free for all; every TV crew in the western world seemed to be there, all jostling for the best position to record the action.
 They had only one theme to their shouted questions.

 “Did he have any comments on the news stories that morning?
 Did he think the girl had committed suicide by running in front of the bus?
 And had he been summoned to No 10 to hand in his resignation?”

-Carl, Fred and their boss Jonathan sat in his office watching the breaking news.
-Through the glazed wall at the rear of office in an adjacent suite of rooms, three others could be seen packing the last of their delicate and expensive equipment away.
-When the breaking news bulletin finished, Jonathan turned to Fred and angrily spat
+Carl, Fred and their boss Jonathan sat in his office, watching the breaking news.
+Through the glazed wall at the rear of the office, in an adjacent suite of rooms, three others could be seen packing the last of their delicate and expensive equipment away.
+When the breaking news bulletin finished, Jonathan turned to Fred and angrily spat:

 “What the hell went wrong?”

-He certainly hadn’t intended it to be all over the airways that day, if ever.
+He certainly hadn’t intended it to be all over the airwaves that day, if ever.
 Carl handed over the shots on the memory card to his boss.
-They were even better than expected the last few he’d taken captured the politician naked, the dropped towel at his feet, his hands attempting to cover his face, screaming at the top of his lungs.
+They were even better than expected, the last few he’d taken captured the politician naked, the dropped towel at his feet, his hands attempting to cover his face, screaming at the top of his lungs.

 Their business was that of contract services, and they now wished to acquire government contracts.
 Jonathan could easily help with that, with the right introductions and a little insider information.
 He had so far supplied everything they asked for and more, doing exceptionally well out of it himself.
 But there was something about them that worried him.
 It was nothing that he could actually put his finger on, but he was now beginning to suspect they were involved in organised crime.
 Not that it bothered Jonathan, their money was as good as anyone else’s, but he would need to tread carefully with them.